-State Board of Education and shall serve at the pleasure of the State Board of Education."
+State Board of Education and shall serve at the pleasure of the State Board of Education.
+1 2 The salary of the Superintendent shall be set by the State Board of Education."
+3 Sec.
+7. G.S.
+115C-20 is repealed.
 Sec.
-7. G.S.
-115C-21(a) reads as rewritten:

-- "(a) Administrative Duties.
-It shall be the duty of the Superintendent of Public Instruction: - (1) To organize and establish a Department of Public Instruction which shall include such divisions and departments as are necessary for supervision and administration of the public school system, to administer the funds for the operation of the Department of Public Instruction, and to enter into contracts for the operations of the Department of Public Instruction. - (2) To keep the public informed as to the problems and needs of the public schools by constant contact with all school administrators and teachers, by his personal appearance at public gatherings, and by information furnished to the press of the State. - (3) To report biennially to the Governor 30 days prior to each regular session of the General Assembly, such report to include information and statistics of the public schools, with recommendations for their improvement and for such changes in the school law as shall occur to him. - (4) To have printed and distributed such educational bulletins as he shall deem necessary for the professional improvement of teachers and for the cultivation of public sentiment for public education, and to have printed all forms necessary and proper for the administration of the Department of Public Instruction. - (5) To have under his direction, in his capacity as the constitutional head of the public school system, chief administrative officer of the State Board of Education, all those matters relating to the supervision and administration of the public school system. - (6) To create a special fund within the Department of Public Instruction to manage funds received as grants from nongovernmental sources in support of public education.
-The Superintendent may accept grants and gifts from corporations and other sources made in support of public education and may hold and disburse such funds, in accordance with the purposes, conditions, and limitations associated with such grants and gifts.
-Any special fund created pursuant to this subdivision shall be subject to audit by the State Auditor."
+8. G.S.
+115C-21(a) reads as rewritten: 4 5 Administrative Duties. - It shall be the duty of the Superintendent of Public "(a) 6 Instruction: 7 (1) To organize and establish a Department of Public Instruction which 8 shall include such divisions and departments as are necessary for 9 supervision and administration of the public school system, to 10 administer the funds for the operation of the Department of Public Instruction, and to enter into contracts for the operations of the 11 12 Department of Public Instruction.
+13 (2) To keep the public informed as to the problems and needs of the public 14 schools by constant contact with all school administrators and 15 teachers, by his personal appearance personally appearing at public gatherings, and by information furnished to the press of the State.
+16 17 (3) To report biennially to the Governor 30 days prior to each regular 18 session of the General Assembly, Assembly, such report to The report shall include information and statistics of concerning the public 19 20 schools, with-and recommendations for their-the improvement of the 21 public schools and for such changes in the public school law. law as shall occur to him.
+22 23 (4) To have printed and distributed such educational bulletins as he shall deem necessary for the professional improvement of teachers and for 24 25 the cultivation of public sentiment for public education, and to have printed all forms necessary and proper for the administration of the 26 27 Department of Public Instruction.
+28 (5) To have under his direction, in his capacity as the constitutional head of the 29 public school system.
+As chief administrative officer of the State Board 30 of Education, to direct all those matters relating to the supervision and administration of the public school system.
+31 Duties as Secretary to the State Board of Education. - As secretary, under the 32 33 direction of the Board, it shall be the duty of the Superintendent of Public Instruction: 34 To administer through the Department of Public Instruction, all (1) policies established by the Board.
+35 36 To administer the funds appropriated to the Department of Public (1a) Education for the operations of the State Board of Education and for 37 aid to local school administrative units.
+38 39 To keep the Board informed regarding developments in the field of (2) 40 public education.
+To make recommendations to the Board with regard to the problems 41 (3) and needs of education in North Carolina.
+42 To make available to the public schools a continuous program of 43 (4)